SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Bash calls its range syntax a <dfn>sequence expression</dfn>.
 Bash also supports characters as start and stop.

+<h2>Programming languages I don't know

+COBOL is a programming language introduced in 1959 with an englisy-like syntax that is as of 2021 mainly used on {{c1::legacy mainframe computers}}
+C was created in 1972.
+*nix OSs are famously written in C.

 <h2>Programming language implementation</h2>

 A programming language implementation is a system for executing computer programs.
 There are two general approaches to programming language implementation: interpretation and compilation